-The proposal requires a favorable vote of 9 of the 13 members of a BOT to propose a new fee or fee increase.
-If the fee is also subject to BOG approval, 12 of the 17 BOG members would also have to approve the fee increase in order for it to be imposed.
-The proposal requires that any proposed increase in tuition or a student fee is supported by more than a majority of the university board of trustee and Board of Governors' members.
+The proposal codifies that tuition is established exclusively by law.
+Tuition raises from the legislature must be approved by two-thirds of each house of the legislature and presented to the Governor for approval.
+Any tuition increase in legislation must be contained in a separate bill that has no other subjects.
+The proposal also requires a favorable vote of 9 of the 13 members of a BOT to propose a new fee or fee increase.
+The fee is also subject to BOG approval, and 12 of the 17 BOG members would have to approve the fee increase in order for it to be imposed.
 C. FISCAL IMPACT: